 Good financial advice is that which looks at more than just the choice of a portfolio strategy; it should monitor the overall costs you’re taking on, the tax impact of your investing approach, and risk control tactics like diversification.
 As mentioned above, Betterment’s SRI solution is one where iteration is part of the inherent promise precisely because Betterment tries to offer its portfolio strategies as part of its overall advice.

 In releasing an SRI solution, Betterment realized that no SRI solution today is near perfect when you consider that SRI investors deserve proper diversification and controlled costs just as non-SRI investors do.
 The Betterment SRI portfolio strategy has a higher ESG rating than Betterment’s core portfolio strategy, but in the future, Betterment aims for that rating to improve even more.

 Whether you choose Betterment’s SRI portfolios or any others, the key is to invest with your entire financial picture in mind.
 Are you using an SRI approach for all of your investments?
 Is SRI only a priority for certain kinds of savings?
 How willing are you to balance your desire to express SRI values with changes in volatility and risk?
-These are the kinds of a questions that an advisor, like Betterment’s advising team or our broader advisor network, can help you answer and operationalize.
+These are the kinds of questions that we can help you answer and operationalize.